Rejuvenating AMLI-Cycle: From Chebyshev Polynomials to Momentum Acceleration

-For the future work, since the NA method can be used to solve general optimization problems, including nonconvex cases, we plan to develop the N-cycle MG method for solving general non-SPD linear systems and investigate the performance both theoretically and numerically.
+For future work, we would like to investigate other polynomials so that the resulting AMLI-cycle could be asymptotically as good as the Chebyshev-based AMLI-cycle for any $k$ without the need of estimating extreme eigenvalues and two-grid convergence rate.
+In addition, since momentum accelerations can be applied to general nonconvex optimization problems, we plan to extend the momentum-accelerated AMLI-cycle methods for solving general non-SPD linear systems and investigate the performance theoretically and numerically.